Indulis Emsis: As prime minister

 After the resignation of New Era Party leader Einars Repše's government, President Vaira Vīķe-Freiberga assigned Emsis to form a new government; the Saeima voted Emsis' government in office in March 2004.

 On 9 March 2004, he became the prime minister of Latvia, leading a centre-right minority government consisting of The Greens and Farmers union, Latvia's First Party and Latvian People's Party.
 For most of time, the government was also supported by the leftist National Harmony Party.

 Emsis was the first member of a Green party to become Prime Minister of a country.
 On 28 October 2004, the government fell as the Saeima voted 39–53 against the government's budget proposal for the year 2005.
 He left office on 2 December 2004, when parliament confirmed Aigars Kalvītis of the People's Party as Prime Minister.

 Speaker of Saeima

 Emsis returned to the Saeima in December 2004.
 In October 2006, Emsis was elected to the 9th Saeima from the ticket of the Union of Greens and Farmers.
-On 7 November 2006, he was elected Speaker of Saeima, defeating Sandra Kalniete of the New Era Party by 74 votes to 22.
+On 7 November 2006, he was elected Speaker of the Saeima, defeating Sandra Kalniete of the New Era Party by 74 votes to 22.
+In September 2007, he resigned after a criminal investigation was opened amid allegations of corruption regarding a briefcase containing $10,000 which he lost in the Cabinet of Ministers building; on 26 October, he confessed to giving false testimony in the investigation and was issued a fine.